BlueByteSystemsInc/PDMShell/src/instances.md

 ![singleinstance](../images/singleinstance.png)

-When PDMShell is running in **Single Instance Mode**, you’ll see a **single-instance indicator** in the top-right corner of the window.
-It shows a **“1” icon**, confirming that all commands will be routed to this instance from other **single** instances.
+When PDMShell is running in **Single Instance Mode**, youâ€™ll see a **single-instance indicator** in the top-right corner of the window.
+It shows a **â€œ1â€ icon**, confirming that all commands will be routed to this instance from other **single** instances.

-If PDMShell is **not** running in single instance mode, the indicator will display an **infinity symbol (∞)**, meaning **multiple PDMShell instances are allowed** and each command launches independently in its own PDMShell process.
+If PDMShell is **not** running in single instance mode, the indicator will display an **infinity symbol (âˆž)**, meaning **multiple PDMShell instances are allowed** and each command launches independently in its own PDMShell process.

 With single instance, you can:

-✅ launch PDMShell as a single instance controller
+âœ… launch PDMShell as a single instance controller
-✅ allow subsequent commands to reuse the same PDMShell instance
+âœ… allow subsequent commands to reuse the same PDMShell instance
-✅ improve performance if triggered from `cmd.exe` or `Dispatch`
+âœ… improve performance if triggered from `cmd.exe` or `Dispatch`
-✅ prevent multiple conflicting PDMShell instances
+âœ… prevent multiple conflicting PDMShell instances

 ### UAC, Permissions, and Single Instance Mode

 ![singlemodeuac](../images/singlemodeuac.png)

-PDMShell’s **Single Instance Mode** relies on Windows’ global mutex system.
+PDMShellâ€™s **Single Instance Mode** relies on Windowsâ€™ global mutex system.
 Because of this, **User Account Control (UAC)** and **process elevation** matter.

 To attach to the single instance, you must ensure that: